travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2018-07-10 {#20180710}

+🛑  Field `deleteDefaultSettings` was removed from object type `Mutation`

+🛑  Field `updateDefaultSettings` was removed from object type `Mutation`

+🛑  Field `createDefaultSettings` was removed from object type `Mutation`

+🛑  Field `loadFile` was removed from object type `Mutation`

+🛑  Field `hotelCancel` was removed from object type `Mutation`

+🛑  Field `hotelBook` was removed from object type `Mutation`

+🛑  Field `Destination.error` changed type from `[Error!]` to `[AdviseMessage!]`

+🛑  Field `Hotel.error` changed type from `[Error!]` to `[AdviseMessage!]`

+🛑  Field `mapping` was removed from object type `Query`

+🛑  Field `defaultSettings` was removed from object type `Query`

+🛑  Field `booking` was removed from object type `Query`

+🛑  Field `quote` was removed from object type `Query`

+🛑  Field `search` was removed from object type `Query`

+✅  Input field `AccessInput.name` changed type from `String!` to `String`

+✅  Field `removeEntitiesFromProfile` was added to object type `AdminMutation`

+✅  Field `addEntitiesToProfile` was added to object type `AdminMutation`

+✅  Field `updateProfile` was added to object type `AdminMutation`

+✅  Field `createProfile` was added to object type `AdminMutation`

+✅  Input field `PaymentXBookingInfoFilterInput.bookingReference` changed type from `String!` to `String`

+✅  Input field `PaymentXBookingInfoFilterInput.bookingReference` description changed from `Indicates the referece of the booking` to `Indicates the referece of the booking. @deprecated(reason: "deprecated from 2018-08-03.
+Please use PaymentXBookingInfoCriteriaInput")`

+✅  Input field `PaymentXBookingInfoFilterInput.pointOfSaleCode` changed type from `ID!` to `ID`

+✅  Input field `PaymentXBookingInfoFilterInput.pointOfSaleCode` description changed from `Indicates the code of the booked property` to `Indicates the code of the booked property. @deprecated(reason: "deprecated from 2018-08-03.
+Please use PaymentXBookingInfoCriteriaInput")`

+✅  Input field `PaymentXBookingInfoFilterInput.organization` changed type from `String!` to `String`

+✅  Input field `PaymentXBookingInfoFilterInput.organization` description changed from `Responsible organization of the booked property.` to `Responsible organization of the booked property. @deprecated(reason: "deprecated from 2018-08-03.
+Please use PaymentXBookingInfoCriteriaInput")`

+✅  Input field `checkOut_gte` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkOut_gt` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkOut_lte` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkOut_lt` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkOut_not_in` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkOut_in` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkIn_gte` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkIn_gt` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkIn_lte` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkIn_lt` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkIn_not_in` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `checkIn_in` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `OR` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Input field `AND` was added to input object type `PaymentXBookingInfoFilterInput`

+✅  Argument `bookingInfoCriteria: PaymentXBookingInfoCriteriaInput` added to field `PaymentXQuery.cards`

+✅  Input field `HotelXHotelListInput.access` changed type from `ID!` to `ID`

+✅  Input field `group` was added to input object type `HotelXHotelListInput`

+✅  Field `airports` was added to object type `Location`

+✅  Input field `maxSize` was added to input object type `HotelXRoomQueryInput`

+✅  Field `token` was added to object type `RoomConnection`

+✅  Field `HotelXQuery.destinationSearcher` description changed from `Returns hotels and destinations that contains the indicated text. ` to `Returns hotels and destinations that contains the indicated text.`

+✅  Argument `filter: HotelXHotelFilterInput` added to field `HotelXQuery.hotels`

+✅  Argument `token: String` added to field `HotelXQuery.rooms`

+✅  Field `AdminQuery.products` description changed from `Members list; specify member codes to filter members` to `Product catalog; specify products codes to filter `

+✅  Field `jwt` was added to object type `AdminQuery`

+✅  Type `UpdateEntitiesInput` was added

+✅  Type `UpdateProfileInput` was added

+✅  Type `EntitiesInput` was added

+✅  Type `CreateProfileInput` was added

+✅  Type `PaymentXBookingInfoCriteriaInput` was added

+✅  Type `HotelXHotelFilterInput` was added

+✅  Type `AirportData` was added

+✅  Type `Airport` was added

+✅  Type `JWT` was added

 ## 2018-06-21

 🛑  Field `group` was removed from object type `PointOfSaleData`